halcika7/Ecommerce-website/README.md

 ##Client Side == Client-server pattern

 ```
 This pattern consists of two parties; a server and multiple clients.
 The server component will provide services to multiple client components.
 Clients request services from the server and the server provides relevant services to those clients.
-Furthermore, the server continues to listen to client requests.On the front end we have users pages and admin pages which represents these multile clients.
+Furthermore, the server continues to listen to client requests.
+On the front end we have users pages and admin pages which represents these multile clients.
 ```

 ##Server Side == Model-view-controller pattern